bioidiap/bob.devtools/doc/templates.rst

    the "Deploy Keys" for our builders (all `conda-*` related servers) are enabled
-3. Visit the "Runners" section of your package settings and enable all conda runners, for linux and macosx variants
+3. Visit the "Runners" section of your package settings and enable all conda runners, for linux and macos (intel or arm) variants
 4. Go into the "Variables" section of your package setup and **add common variables** corresponding to the usernames and passwords for uploading wheels and documentation tar balls to our (web DAV) server, as well as PyPI